Kidnapping and killing of Hersh Goldberg-Polin

 As part of the Hamas-led attack on Israel on 7 October 2023, 23-year-old American-Israeli Hersh Goldberg-Polin (הרש גולדברג-פולין) was wounded and abducted by Hamas during the Re'im music festival massacre.
 He was held hostage for almost 11 months, until his body was recovered from a tunnel in Rafah in the Gaza Strip on 31 August 2024.

-It was later revealed that Goldberg-Polin and five other hostages with him were executed by Hamas.
+It was later revealed that Goldberg-Polin and five other hostages with him were killed by Hamas.
 His autopsy indicated he was likely shot from "close range" 1–2 days before his body was found.

 Biography

 Goldberg-Polin was the son of Jon Polin and Rachel Goldberg, both originally from the Chicago area.
 Born on 3 October 2000 in Berkeley, California, he lived in Richmond, Virginia, before immigrating to Israel with his family in 2008.
 Goldberg-Polin has two younger sisters.

 Goldberg-Polin was reportedly working with an initiative that was using soccer to bring Israeli and Palestinian children together.
 He decorated his bedroom with artwork bearing the message "JERUSALEM IS EVERYONE'S" in English, Hebrew and Arabic.
 He had reportedly planned a two-year world travel trip that was to have started during the last week of December 2023, two and a half months after he was abducted.
 Goldberg-Polin served in the Israel Defense Forces and completed his mandatory service in April 2023.